Hypertopic/idaifield2hypertopic/README.md

 Replication Type: Continuous
 Replication Document: this input can stay blank

-Another alternative is to create the replication via an HTTP request such as :
+Another alternative is to create the replication via an HTTP POST request http://127.0.0.1:5984/_replicate with a service such as RESTClient:

+{
+  "source":"db",
+  "target":"db-replica",
+  "continuous":true
+}

 ## Views
 The design document is based on the argos design document.
 The only differences are for the 2 views Corpus and User :